getpatchwork/patchwork/docs/deployment/upgrading.rst

 This document provides some general tips and tricks that one can use when upgrading an existing, production installation of Patchwork.
-If you are interested in the specific changes between each release, refer to the `UPGRADING` document instead.
+If you are interested in the specific changes between each release, refer to :doc:`/releases/index` instead.
 If this is your first time installing Patchwork, refer to the :doc:`installation` instead.

 Before You Start
 ----------------